ansys/pymapdl/doc/source/user_guide/troubleshoot.rst

-Default Location of the executable file
+Default location of the executable file
 ---------------------------------------

 The first time that you run PyMAPDL, it detects the